Think of it not just as a way to

 approach to living.

-Soul Level Astrology's roots are in the pioneering 20th Century astrology movement of Dane Rudyhar and Marc Edmund Jones, who both fundamentally shifted the understanding of astrology from being a fixed system of meanings, back to an organic, living system where the stars come alive.
+Soul Level Astrology's roots are about the pioneering 20th Century astrology movement brought about by Dane Rudyhar and Marc Edmund Jones, who both fundamentally shifted the understanding of astrology from being a fixed system of meanings, back to an organic, living system where the stars come alive.
 It draws upon the illuminating insights of visionary astrologer Ellias Lonsdale and Mark Borax's three decades of experience practicing with the tools he's learned and developed.

-Moving Mountains: The Art of Soul Level Astrology and Star Genesis
+Moving Mountains: About The Art of Soul Level Astrology and Star Genesis

 I’m often asked what distinguishes Soul Level Astrology from other kinds.